NicolaeJinga/TranspositionCipher/README.md

 * 'X' empties the Input text field
 * Select a cipher from the right panel to start encrypting/decrypting
 * Press either encrypt or decrypt to perform the operation
+* Text can also be copied and pasted with Ctrl+C and Ctrl+V respectively.